 1.)
 Set realistic, healthy, accomplishable goals.
-Yes, believe it or not, I can hear you now thinking to yourself, “Screw realistic, I’ve got to drop 30 pounds and I don’t care how I do it!”
+Yes, believe it or not, I can hear you now thinking to yourself, “Screw realistic, I’ve got to drop 30 pounds, and I don’t care how I do it!”
 Stop it.
-It does matter how you do it, and if it’s not a healthy method it’s not worth doing.
-Now I know that at 5’4” I’m never going to be one of the lanky models I see strutting down the Victoria’s Secret runway every November, so it would be futile to aim for that standard.
+It does matter how you do it; if it’s not a healthy method, it’s not worth doing.
+Now I know that at 5’4”, I will never be one of the lanky models I see strutting down the Victoria’s Secret runway every November, so it would be futile to aim for that standard.
 Instead, think about what you can realistically do (you might want to consult a doctor to make sure it is realistic), and then move on to step two.

 This will also help with nutrition.
 Plan out your meals ahead of time and think of ways to stave off those unhealthy snacks.
-You always eat late at night?
+Do you always eat late at night?
 Go to bed earlier.
-You always end up starving around 3:00 in the afternoon and then eating junk food?
+Do you always end up starving around 3:00 in the afternoon and eating junk food?
 Bring some healthy snacks to work.

 3.)
 Keep a journal.
-Don’t stop writing out things just in the planning phase, make sure to write down everything you do.
-Keep a food journal of food you eat and keep a workout journal of exercises you do.
-It’s pretty tough to say to yourself “I can’t run more than one mile” when the day before you just ran five.
+Don’t stop writing out things just in the planning phase.
+Make sure to write down everything you do.
+Keep a food journal of the food you eat and a workout journal of your exercises.
+It’s pretty tough to say to yourself, “I can’t run more than one mile” when the day before, you just ran five.
 Writing things down will keep you honest and help you stick to the plan.

 4.)
 Keep things in perspective.
 The truth is, you are probably being harder on yourself than you need to be.
-Your fiancé did not fall in love with the perfect, flawless, fit version of yourself that you are envisioning walking down the aisle, they fell in love with the person you are right now.
-The caring, talented, and hilariously funny person they are going to spend the rest of their life with.
-So good luck in your fitness goals, but remember; it’s your wedding day!
+Your fiancé did not fall in love with the perfect, flawless, fit version of yourself that you envision walking down the aisle.
+They fell in love with the person you are right now.
+The caring, talented, and hilariously funny person they will spend the rest of their life with.
+So good luck with your fitness goals, but remember; it’s your wedding day!
 Live it up!